mgrewe/ovmf/INSTALLATION.md

 # 3. Webcam Setup

-A good configuration of the webcam is of great importance.
+The configuration of the webcam is of great importance.
 The camera's parameters significantly effect the end-to-end latency and the tracking performance.
 For a well-working setup, it might be necessary to tune the parameters of the specific hardware and lab environment.